 Will this personal lubricant harm my vagina?

-This product has been formulated using water as a base.
+This product has been formulated using water and propylene glycol as a base.
 As such, it will leave your body easily, whereas oil-based lubricant tends to leave a residue that can change your pH levels.

 Is The Lube FSA/HSA eligible?